Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic homology and variation of the invariant

 On the other hand, we have an exact sequence of chain complecies

 The homology of the second complex is the cyclic homology.
-The homology of the first complex is the cyclic homology with degree shifted by $2$.
-The homology of the third complex is the homology of $\delta^{\rm cyc}$ complex, that is the Hochschild homology.
-The theorem follows. \end{proof} Now we are ready to complete the proof of Proposition \ref{clifcyccalc}.
-By Lemma \ref{HHvanish} we have $F_0HH(C,C) \cong K$.
-By (\ref{periodexa}) and (\ref{exactandfilt2}) $I : HH_*(C,C) \to HC_*(C,C)$ is injective on $F_0HH(C,C)$.
-Therefore the generator of $F_0HH(C,C)$ induces a nontrivial element of $HH_*(C,C)$.
-Then using $HH(C,C) \cong F_0HH(C,C) \cong K$ and (\ref{periodexa}) we can prove that $S$ induces an isomorphism
+The homology of the third complex is the cyclic homology with the degree shifted by $2$.
+The homology of the first complex is the homology of $\delta^{\rm cyc}$ complex, that is the Hochschild homology.
+We thus obtain the exact sequence (\ref{periodexa}).